cmu-mars/cmu-robotics/documents/p2-cp1.md

 ## Interface to the Test Harness (API)

 Note, this API is notional at this stage.
-In essence, this is an evolution of CP1 from Phase 1, with the expansion of being able to set the battery model and place and remove obstacles multiple times during the test.
-The power model, start location, and set of tasks will be specified in the test configuration file.

 ```javascript
 // Note, we may add additional data to the arguments as they are needed